2024–25 Penn State Nittany Lions men's ice hockey season: Big Ten Playoffs

 With both teams knowing that their seasons could be on the line, the Lions got off to a quick start and scored three goals in the opening period.
-Knowing how potent Michigan's offense was, Penn State tired to outskate their opponents and limit the Wolverines opportunities.
+Knowing how potent Michigan's offense was, Penn State tried to outskate their opponents and limit the Wolverines opportunities.
 Unfortunately, even Penn State got into penalty trouble and Michigan was able to tie the match by the early part of the third.
 Wiebusch tried to be the hero by scoring two goals in the middle of the period but Michigan managed to tie the game in less than 7 minutes and forced the match into overtime.
 PSU got back onto the power play in the extra session and Wiebusch was able to finish off his hat-trick with Cerrato and Fink assisting on the winning goal.

 After escaping with a win, Penn State looked far better in the rematch and they were able to overpower Michigan in the first two periods.
 The Nittany Lions double up the Wolverines in goals and had a sizable advantage in shots (31–19).
 The team pulled back in the third, playing a defensive game that forced Michigan into having to settle for low-percentage shots, all of which Sergeev was able to stop.
 The final goal of the match came from Cerrato on a penalty shot and the Lions skated away with a huge result for their playoff aspirations.

 In the semifinals, Penn State faced Ohio State and got off to a sluggish start.
 After falling behind in the first, PSU was able to get into the lead thanks to Wiebusch and their power play in the second.
 However, the Buckeyes refused to knuckle-under and just past the midpoint of the third, OSU was back in front.
 Matt DiMarsico's 14th of the year knotted the score for the fourth time that night and the two continued to battle for the winning tally but overtime was ultimately required.
 Ohio State's defense was smothering in the extra session, holding Penn State to just a single shot in over 14 minutes of game time.
 With the team completely unable to get its offense going, there was little chance the Lions had to win the match and, sure enough, the Buckeyes were able to collect the winning goal on their 42nd shot of the match.